Covid 19 coronavirus: PM Jacinda Ardern teases details of New Zealand under alert level 3

 • Covid 19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response

-Ardern also revealed that the Treasury will today unveil the country's updated unemployment rate, which is expected to show the jobless number has climbed into the double digits.
+The Treasury will today unveil a projection of the country's unemployment rate, which is expected to show the jobless number has climbed into the double digits.

 The announcements come as Director-General of Health Ashley Bloomfield confirmed yesterday a fifth person had died as a result of Covid-19.